lkilcher/pyTurbSim/doc/source/about.rst

 About
 -----

-TurbGen is a statistical rather than a physical or dynamic tool.
+TurbGen is a tool for generating time-series simulations of fluid turbulence.
+It is statistical model rather than a physical or dynamic model.
 That is, rather than solving fluid-flow equations (e.g. large eddy simulations) it produces time-series that match specific statistics of real flows.
 TurbGen is capable of matching the following statistics of any velocity dataset:

-1) the mean velocity profile,
+1) mean velocity profile
-2) the turbulent kinetic energy spectrum (and therefore the turbulence intensity),
+2) turbulent kinetic energy spectrum (and therefore the variance and turbulence intensity)
-3) the Reynold's stress profile, and
+3) Reynold's stress profile
-4) the spatial coherence.
+4) spatial coherence
+5) temporal coherence (also known as 'phase coherence')

 These statistics have been found to be critical predictors of wind-turbine fatigue loading.
 Therefore, though this tool does not